logicappsio/CsScriptingAPI/README.md

  * Gateway (if you don't reference existing one)
  * API App (CSharpAPI)
  * API App Host (this is the site behind the api app that this github code deploys to)
- * Logic App Sample - *This may not deploy before API builds causing some not found errors in designer*

 ## API Documentation ##
 The API app has one action - Execute Script - which returns a single "Result" parameter.